photoprism/photoprism-docs/docs/user-guide/faq.md

 ## Search ##

-??? question "Why can't I play live photos or find stacks when I search for image file names?"
+??? question "Why can't I play live photos or find stacks when I search for specific images?"
     Our search API and user interface perform a file search.
 This is intentional since "stacks" can contain files of different types and properties, such as color.

     For example, there may be color and monochrome versions.
 Now, when you search for them or sort them by color, the user interface must display individual files.
-Otherwise, the results showing a color image when you filter by monochrome would make no sense.
+Otherwise, the results showing a color image/video when you filter by monochrome would make no sense.

     Likewise, if you search for `filename.mp4.*`, you will find only JPEGs without video, because the video file extension is `.mp4` without an extra dot at the end.